 - For garnish: Fresh chopped parsley.

-- Try sprinkling 1-2 tablespoons of grated parmesan or crumbled feta on the eggs before baking them.
-I especially like parmesan.
+- Optional: Sometimes, I sprinkle two tablespoons of grated Parmesan or crumbled feta on the eggs before baking them.

 Instructions

-You start by cutting an avocado in half.
-Remove the pit and some of the flesh, making a cavity big enough to accommodate an egg.
+Cut the avocado in half.
+Remove the pit and some of the flesh, making a cavity large enough to accommodate an egg.

 Bake until the egg whites are set.
 This should take about 15 minutes in a 450°F oven.
 Serve immediately.

-- It's best to use a large, not-too-ripe avocado at room temperature when making this recipe.
-When you scoop out some of the avocado's flesh to make room for the egg, make a wide, shallow cavity, not a deep one, to ensure even cooking of the egg white.
+- When you scoop out some of the avocado's flesh to make room for the egg, make a wide, shallow cavity, not a deep one, to ensure even cooking of the egg white.

 - If your eggs are large, it's best to separate the yolks from the whites, slide the yolk into the cavity first, and then pour just enough of the whites to fill the cavity.